Mangar (fish)

-The mangar (Luciobarbus esocinus) is a large species of ray-finned fish in the genus Luciobarbus, native to the Tigris–Euphrates river system in Iran, Iraq, Syria and Turkey.
+The mangar or pike barbel (Luciobarbus esocinus) is a large species of ray-finned fish in the genus Luciobarbus within the family Cyprinidae, native to the Tigris–Euphrates river system in Iran, Iraq, Syria and Turkey.

 The species is highly prized as a food fish, but it has declined due to overfishing and habitat loss, making it vulnerable.
-It was well-known even in ancient times and there are illustrations from 1500–1000 BC showing Assyrian priests or deities dressed in the skin of magar.
+It was well-known even in ancient times and there are illustrations from 1500–1000 BC showing Assyrian priests or deities dressed in the skin of mangar.

+Taxonomy

+The mangar is the type species of Luciobarbus, which was established for it by Heckel in 1843.
+The species scientific name essentially means "pike-like pike-barbel" (after the northern pike, Esox lucius), though a more literal translation would be "pike-like wolf-barbel".

 Description

 The species reaches a maximum length of up to 2.3 m and a weight of up to 140 kg.
 A more typical size is 1-1.5 m and 60 kg.
 It is considered one of the largest extant cyprinids (surpassed by the giant barb), and may live for up to at least 17 years.
-It has a large head, with a toothlees mouth surrounded by four barbels.
+It has a large head, with a toothless mouth surrounded by four barbels.
 The silvery body is covered with small scales.
 There is only one dorsal fin, a pair of pectoral and ventral fins.
 The anal fin and tail they have yellowish tones.